chainguard-dev/edu/content/chainguard/chainguard-images/reference/keycloak-fips/tags_history.md

 ### Public Registry
 The Public Registry contains our **Developer Images**, which typically comprise the `latest*` versions of an image.

-This image doesn't have Developer versions currently available.
+Currently, there are no Developer versions of this image available.

 ### Private/Dedicated Registry
-The Private/Dedicated Registry contains our **[Production Images](https://www.chainguard.dev/chainguard-images)**, which include all versioned tags of an image and special images that are not available in the public registry (including FIPS images and other custom builds).
+The Private/Dedicated Registry contains our **Production Images**, which include all versioned tags of an image and special images that are not available in the public registry (including FIPS images and other custom builds).

 | Tag (s)                                        | Last Changed  | Digest                                                                    |
 |------------------------------------------------|---------------|---------------------------------------------------------------------------|